We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity loan vs. personal loan

-A personal loan can be a viable option to a home equity loan for some.
+For some, a personal loan can be a viable alternative to a home equity loan.
 When choosing between the two, keep these key differences in mind.

 Home Equity Loan